- Number of WordPress Installations

 WPBakery Page Builder is one of the oldest page builders for WordPress.
-It has been the best page builder for years and was bundled with a lot of popular themes, thus we are not surprised to see it in the top 10.
-However, other page builders are rapidly gaining in popularity and will soon make it to this list.
-Some of them are Elementor, Avada (uses the Fusion Core plugin and the Fusion Builder plugins), Beaver Builder, and Divi (comes as a theme or a Divi Builder plugin).
+It has been the best page builder for years and was bundled with a lot of popular themes, so we are not surprised to see it in the top 10.
+However, other page builders are rapidly gaining in popularity and will soon make this list.
+Some of them are Elementor, Avada (which uses the Fusion Core plugin and the Fusion Builder plugins), Beaver Builder, and Divi (comes as a theme or a Divi Builder plugin).

 - WordPress Importer

 This plugin imports content such posts and pages from a WordPress export file.
 However, this plugin cannot migrate an entire WordPress installation including its plugins and themes.
 For instructions on how to do this, you could check our blog post 'Moving WordPress – A Comprehensive Guide'.
 We can also migrate your website from another provider for free.

 - Duplicate Post

 A simple plugin that allows you to duplicate (clone) a post or page.

 Another contact form plugin.
 As opposed to Contact Form 7, this plugin does not seem to have a free version.
 However, it can still be found on over 10% of the WordPress websites.

 The most popular plugin for building an online store.
 It is a separate platform in itself with a huge number of plugins that extend its functionality.
 Its high usage stats show that even our shared hosting plans (which most hosting providers limit in order to upsell their customers) are more than enough for running a full-blown online store.